Swami Shraddhanand: Assassination

-As a tribute to the man who was martyred for the Hindu cause, Savarkar’s brother Narayanrao decided to start a weekly titled Shraddhanand from Bombay, beginning 10 January 1927.
-Savarkar contributed several articles to this weekly under pen-names.
+On 23 December 1926, Shraddhanand was assassinated by an Islamic radical Abdul Rashid.
+Rashid was hanged to death in 1927.

-Today, the 'Swami Shraddhanand Kaksha' at the archeological museum of the Gurukul Kangri University in Haridwar houses a photographic journey of his life.
+The 'Swami Shraddhanand Kaksha' at the archeological museum of the Gurukul Kangri University in Haridwar houses a photographic journey of his life.

-A statue of him was placed in front of Delhi Town Hall after independence, replacing a statue of Queen Victoria.
+A statue of him was placed in front of Delhi Town Hall after independence, replacing a statue of Victoria.
 This location in Old Delhi is termed ghantaghar because the old clock tower stood here until the 1950s.

 Personal life

 Shraddhanand and his wife Shiva Devi had two sons and two daughters.
 His wife died when Shraddhanand was only 36 years old.
 His granddaughter Satyavati was a prominent opponent of the British rule in India.